-The attacking midfielder could replace Alexis Sanchez in a central attacking midfield role where he is an excellent dribbler of the ball, good at crossing and creating chances, as well as taking a decent free kick.
+The attacking midfielder could replace Alexis Sánchez in a central attacking midfield role, where he is an excellent dribbler of the ball.
+He’s good at crossing and creating chances, as well as taking a decent free kick.

 Simeone himself has been linked with a move away from the Spanish side and star striker Griezmann is widely expected to leave in next summer’s transfer window.
 If this is the start of a mass exodus at the Wanda Metropolitano then Yannick Carrasco could be one of those players to depart.

 The Belgian international isn’t even a regular starter but offers both goals and assists down the left wing when he does play.
-Carrasco is quick and has flair – two traits that Alexis Sanchez shares.
-He enjoys running at defenders and causing problems for defences so you’d think he could do a very good job in the Premier League.
+Carrasco is quick and has flair – two traits Alexis Sánchez shares.
+He enjoys running at defenders and causing problems for defences so he could fit in very well in the Premier League.

 A long shot but Isco isn’t a regular starter at Real Madrid and has been strongly linked to Manchester United in recent months.
 Who is to say that Arsenal couldn’t try to bring the Spanish international to the Premier League?

-Whether Real Madrid would be willing to sell the player, whether Arsenal would match their asking price, and whether Isco would want to move to the Gunners is up for debate though.
+Whether Real Madrid would be willing to sell the player, Arsenal would match their asking price, and Isco would agree to a move to the Gunners, is up for debate though.